I'm the Drama: Music video

 The official music video for "I'm the Drama" premiered to YouTube on August 15, 2024.
 It was directed by Jak Payne, and was choreographed by Josh Pilmore.
-The video received positive reviews from critics who described it as "Glamourous", praising the video's color palette, the fashion looks, as well for "capturing the song's essence through its dramatic visuals and Rexha's commanding presence".
+The video received positive reviews from critics who described it as "glamorous", praising the video's color palette, the fashion looks, as well for "capturing the song's essence through its dramatic visuals and Rexha's commanding presence".
 The music video was nominated for Music Video of the Year at the 2025 Electronic Dance Music Awards.